telliott99/MyUnix/unix/man.rst

 http://www.electrictoolbox.com/article/linux-unix-bsd/save-manpage-plain-text/

+    The col utility filters out reverse (and half reverse) line feeds so that the output is in the correct order with only forward and half forward line feeds, and replaces white-space characters
+    with tabs where possible.
+This can be useful in processing the output of nroff(1) and tbl(1).

+    -b      Do not output any backspaces, printing only the last character written to each column position.

 I always wondered what the numbers meant in references to the manual.
 And I found out from my Linux book: